Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 #### Build node management

-* Ideally each node should beindentical with the same versions of software and OS on them
+* Ideally each node should be identical with the same versions of software and OS on them
-* To apporach this problem use:
+* To approach this problem use:
 	* Configuration management system
 	* Virtualization

-##### Configuration Mangement System.
+##### Configuration Management System.
 * Ensures nodes are configured in the same way
 * Key tools to ensure your nodes are identical:
 	* Chef